Environmental management charge

-What is the Environmental Management Charge?
+What is the environmental management charge?

 For most tourism operations, Marine Park visitors participating in a tourist activity are liable to pay the charge to the permittee, who then remits the charge to the Great Barrier Reef Marine Park Authority.

-The funds received from the EMC are vitally important in the day-to-day management of the Marine Park and in improving its long-term resilience.
+The funds received from the environmental management charge are vitally important in the day-to-day management of the Marine Park and in improving its long-term resilience.
 All funds received as environmental management charge payments are applied directly to management of the Marine Park.

-At the same time, visitation information provided when EMC is submitted greatly assists the Great Barrier Reef Marine Park Authority and the Queensland Parks and Wildlife Service (QPWS) in developing management arrangements for sustainable use of the Marine Park.
+At the same time, visitation information provided when environmental management charge is submitted greatly assists the Great Barrier Reef Marine Park Authority and the Queensland Parks and Wildlife Service (QPWS) in developing management arrangements for sustainable use of the Marine Park.

 Does it apply to me?